ethen8181/Business-Analytics/README.md

 **bandits : 2016.5.7**

 Multi-armed bandits algorithms, a possible alternative to ab test in short tests or extremely long tests.
-For those that are not famaliar with bayesian statistics, it's recommended to go through the first two documents in the **bayesian_statistics** folder.
+For those that are not familiar with bayesian statistics, it's recommended to go through the first two documents in the **bayesian_statistics** folder.

 - Epsilon Greedy, Softmax, Upper Confidence Bound and Thompson Sampling from scratch. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/Business-Analytics/blob/master/bandits/bandits.ipynb)]

 **ab_tests : 2016.4.22**

 More focused on getting famailiar with bayesian ab test.
 The frequentist ab test is currently extremely sloppy.
-For those that are not famaliar with bayesian statistics, it's recommended to go through the documents in the **bayesian_statistics** folder.
+For those that are not familiar with bayesian statistics, it's recommended to go through the documents in the **bayesian_statistics** folder.

 - Template for the iterative AB testing process (not restricted to the bayesian AB testing). [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/Business-Analytics/blob/master/ab_tests/template.ipynb)]
 - Bayesian AB testing, beta heirarchical model with *pymc*. [[nbviewer](http://nbviewer.jupyter.org/github/ethen8181/Business-Analytics/blob/master/ab_tests/bayesian_ab_test.ipynb)]